-We conduct regular supplier conferences where we discuss our ethical standards as part of an ongoing engagement with our supply base.
+We continue to conduct regular supplier conferences where we discuss our ethical standards as part of an ongoing engagement with our supply base.
+During fiscal 2018 a supplier conference was held in Asia, attended by 149 suppliers.
 We also provide a supplier manual that explains our Code of Conduct and Business Ethics, assessment requirements, capacity building and continuous improvement programs.

 Effectiveness and Performance Indicators/Monitoring

-We recognize that the risks from modern slavery change, and as such our approach to preventing modern slavery are expected to be reviewed annually by the Walgreens Boots Alliance Modern Slavery working group.
+We recognize that the risks from modern slavery change, and as such our approach to preventing modern slavery is expected to be reviewed annually by the Walgreens Boots Alliance modern slavery working group.
 This approach will monitor and review: